Adult Oral Sedation Certification Courses

 Combination inhalation protocols

-Our comprehensive adult oral sedation courses are taught by a board certified anesthesiologist, oral surgeon, and an expert sedation dentist.
+Our comprehensive adult oral sedation courses are developed by a board certified anesthesiologist, with content from oral surgeons, and expert sedation dentists.
 This course produces a safe, confident and well prepared doctor for oral sedation dentistry.
 ADMA is the only sedation trainer that teaches new sedation protocols that are safe and effective.

 - Course durations are state specific and developed to exceed regulation minimums.